gaultier/blog/sha.md

   Range (min … max):   293.7 ms … 304.2 ms    10 runs
 ```

-Granted, computing the hash for the whole file should be slightly faster than computing the hash for N chunks, because the final step for SHA1 is about padding the data to make it 64 bytes aligned and extracting the digest value from the state computed so far with some bit operations.
+Granted, computing the hash for the whole file should be slightly faster than computing the hash for N pieces, because the final step for SHA1 is about padding the data to make it 64 bytes aligned and extracting the digest value from the state computed so far with some bit operations.
 But still, it's a marginal difference.

 Why is it so slow then?
 I can see on CPU profiles that the SHA1 function takes all of the startup time: